Does Perimenopause Cause Mood Changes?

 • Difficulty concentrating or indecisiveness

-Are Perimenopause Mood Changes the Same as Depression?
+Are Perimenopause Mood Changes the Same as Clinical Depression?

 Perimenopause-related mood changes are not always the same as depression in that they: